 Lee uses that Trial Tough and Solution Savvy® experience to put together the right team with the right experience and skill set needed for each case.
 That approach gives him leverage to negotiate favorable results for the client.
 But when negotiations fail, he is ready to take the case to trial and, if necessary, appeal.
 Lee cares about winning as much as — or more than— his clients.
 He brings a creative approach that ensures that his client’s message is heard, and he leaves everything on the field.

-Lee has always been very involved in the firm, having served as the chair of the Recruiting Committee for many years.
-He currently chairs the Marketing and Business Development Committee.
+Lee has always been very involved in the firm, having served as the chair of the Hiring Committee for many years.
+He currently chairs the Marketing & Business Development Committee.
 Lee has been the firm’s longtime representative in the Network of Trial Law Firms, where he has served as secretary, treasurer, vice-chair and chair, and led the organization through a successful nationwide search for a new executive director.
 Lee is a member of the International Association of Defense Counsel, the Defense Research Institute (DRI) and the Alabama Defense Lawyers Association (ADLA), where he served as co-chair of the ADLA Trial Academy for two years.

 Lee is a member of St. Stephen’s Episcopal Church and the Tocqueville Society of The United Way of Central Alabama.
 He has an amazing wife, Katie, and three wonderful children who, unfortunately, inherited their father’s lawyering/negotiating skills at a very young age.
 In his free time, Lee enjoys hunting, college football, golf and scuba diving.